LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Introduction

-where $\mathcal{L}(Z)=\mathcal{N}(0,\Gamma(\theta)^{-1})$. \end{theorem} Observe that when the loss function $l$ in Theorem \ref{thm:minimax} is the quadratic function, the lower bound in \eqref{eq:low-bnd-minimax} is simply the trace of $\Gamma(\theta)^{-1}$.
-A sequence of estimators that attains this asymptotic bound is called asymptotic minimax efficient.
+where $\mathcal{L}(Z)=\mathcal{N}(0,\Sigma(\theta)^{-1})$. \end{theorem} Observe that when $\ell(u)=\vert u \vert^2$, the lower bound in \eqref{eq:low-bnd-minimax} is simply the trace of $\Sigma(\theta)^{-1}$.
+A sequence of estimators that attains this asymptotic bound for some loss function $\ell$ is called asymptotically efficient for this loss function.
 Therefore, Theorem \ref{thm:minimax} opens the way to a theory which mimics the concept of efficient estimator from the Cram\'er-Rao lower bound.

 As one can see, the LAN property is an important tool in order to quantify the identifiability of a system.
-The aim of this paper is thus to show the following result for our equation~\eqref{eq:sde}. \begin{theorem} Assume Hypothesis \ref{hyp:f-coercive}, and recall that ${\bp}_{\theta}^{\tau}$ stands for the probability law of the solution to equation (\ref{eq:sde}) in the space $\mathcal{C}^{\lambda}([0,\tau];\R^d)$.
+The aim of this paper is thus to show the following result for our equation~\eqref{eq:sde}. \begin{theorem} Assume Hypothesis \ref{hyp:f-coercive}, and recall that ${\bp}_{\theta}^{\tau}$ stands for the probability law of the solution to equation \textnormal{(\ref{eq:sde})} in the space $\mathcal{C}^{\lambda}([0,\tau];\R^d)$.
 Then, for any $\theta \in \Theta$ and $u \in \R^q$ fixed, as $\tau \rightarrow \infty$, we have:

-where the matrix $\Gamma(\theta)$ is defined by:
+where the matrix $\Sigma(\theta)$ is defined by: